matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 - ``m.room.join_rules`` : Whether the room is "invite-only" or not.

 See `Room Events`_ for more information on these events.
-To create a room, a client has to use the the following API.
+To create a room, a client has to use the following API.

 {{create_room_http_api}}